Pueraria Mirifica Powder

 Let’s look at the anatomy of a female’s breast Each breast contains 15-20 lobes arranged circularly.
 The fat (subcutaneous adipose tissue) that covers the lobes gives the breast its size and shape.
 Each lobe is comprised of many lobules, at the end of which are tiny bulb-like glands or sacs, where milk is produced in response to hormonal signals.
 Most of the human female breast is adipose tissue (fat) and connective tissue (known as Cooper’s ligaments), rather than the mammary glands.
 There is naturally a great variety in the size and shape of breasts in women, with size being affected by various factors, including genetics.

 The arterial blood supply to the breasts is derived from the internal thoracic artery (previously referred to as the internal mammary artery), lateral thoracic artery, thoracoacromial artery, and posterior intercostal arteries.
 The venous drainage of the breast is mainly in the axillary vein, but there is some drainage to the internal thoracic vein.
-Since the breast is mostly composed of adipose tissue (fat), their size can change over time if the woman gains or loses weight.
+Since the breast is mostly composed of adipose tissue (fat), its size can change over time if the woman gains or loses weight.
 It is also typical for them to grow in size during pregnancy and while breastfeeding, mainly due to hypertrophy of the mammary gland in response to the hormone prolactin.

 The size of a woman’s breasts usually fluctuates during the menstrual cycle, particularly with premenstrual water retention.
 An increase in breast size is also a common side effect of the use of the contraceptive pill.
 Fatty and connective tissues surround the lobes of glandular tissue.
-The amount of adipose tissue is depended on many factors, including age, the percentage of body fat, and heredity.
+The amount of adipose tissue is dependent on many factors, including age, the percentage of body fat, and heredity.
 Cooper’s ligaments connect the chest wall to the skin of the breast, giving the breast its shape and elasticity.

 The breast has no muscle tissue.
 A layer of fat surrounds the glands and extends throughout the breast.
 The breast is responsive to a complex interplay of hormones that cause the tissue to develop, enlarge, and produce milk.
 The three major hormones affecting the breast are estrogen chiefly, progesterone, and prolactin, which create glandular tissue in the breast and the uterus to change during the menstrual cycle.